BambooSoftwareLLC/HallPass.NET/README.md

 - Throttle a Bunch of Calls Across Distributed Systems - (demo is available at [hallpass.dev](https://hallpass.dev))
 - More Bucket Types (_Fixed Window_, _Sliding Log_, _Sliding Window_, _Query Cost_, _Concurrency Limit_)

-### DEMO: Throttle a Bunch of Calls Across Distributed Systems
+### COMING SOON: Throttle a Bunch of Calls Across Distributed Systems

-HallPass can now throttle calls across distributed systems IN NON-PRODUCTION ENVIRONMENTS.
-If you have multiple instances of an application running at once, but need to respect a single external API rate limit, or if you have multiple different applications running but still need to respect a single external API rate limit between all instances and applications, you're able to do so with minimal code changes.
+If demand is there, we can consider modifying HallPass to throttle calls across distributed systems.
+If you have multiple instances of an application running at once, but need to respect a single external API rate limit, or if you have multiple different applications running but still need to respect a single external API rate limit between all instances and applications, you would be able to do so with minimal code changes.

 #### Configuration